joanms/recipe-database/README.md

 country of origin and any other keywords they wish to include in their search results.

 - **Edit and delete recipes.**
 Each recipe page has buttons that allow users to edit or delete recipes.
+When the delete button is clicked, a warning appears telling the user that this action is permanent.
+This prevents users from accidentally deleting recipes.

 - **See how popular recipes are with other users.**

 ### Design

+Please [click here](https://github.com/joanms/recipe-database/blob/master/static/plans/recipe_database_wireframes.pdf) to view the wireframes.

+I kept the layout as simple as possible to make it easy for users to find their way around the site.
+None of the pages are too cluttered - they have all the information that the user needs and no more.
+The buttons that users need to click to perform various actions are easy to find.

 The colour scheme of warm orange-reds and yellows with green accents is intended to be warm and appetising.
 The background image was selected to harmonise with this colour scheme.
 The heading font is calligraphy style to give the site a classic, graceful look and the body text font is a simple sans-serif to maximise legibility and elegance.

 ## Features